tatmanblue/Cogitatio/README.md

 ## Environment variables

 Configuration is pretty simple.
-Two environment variables are needed for db connection and authentication for editing.
+A few environment variables are needed as listed below.
 You will need the following environment variables:

 - CogitatioAdminPassword :  This is the password to the admin portal
 - CogitatioSiteDB : connection string to the MS SQL database.
+- CogitatioAnalyticsId: id for google analytics.
+If this is empty, google analytics will not be installed.

 ## Additional work